Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 Finalization on Filecoin and finalization on Substrate.

 **Finalization of Substrate on Filecoin with [BEEFY protocol](https://github.com/paritytech/grandpa-bridge-gadget)** - implementation of effective finalization of Substrate blocks on Filecoin network.
 The protocol was developed for Ethereum VM, but it can be adopted for FVM.
-In the meantime, when programmable FVM is missing, it can be substituted with a predefined builtin actor in FVM fork.
-Later, with FVM full release code of programmable actor will be compiled in FVM WASM.
+In the meantime, when programmable FVM is missing, it can be substituted with a predefined built-in actor in FVM fork.
+Later, with FVM full release code of the programmable actor will be compiled in FVM WASM.

-**Finalization of Filecoin blocks on Substrate pallet** - Filecoin block validation - checks of miner pubkeys, power, election ticket and drand.
-Validation requires lookback state since miner can change public key or power, so state changes are needed.
-We can effectively compute change diffs and build Merkle proofs with this changes.
+**Finalization of Filecoin blocks on Substrate pallet** - Filecoin block validation - checks of miner public keys, power, election ticket, and drand.
+Validation requires a lookback state since the miner can change the public key or power, so state changes are needed.
+We can effectively compute change diffs and build Merkle proofs with these changes.

-* Definition of done: Filecoin blocks are finalized on Substrate and Substrate blocks are finalized on Filecoin chain in local network.
+* Definition of done: Filecoin blocks are finalized on Substrate and Substrate blocks are finalized on Filecoin chain in a local network.
 * Team: full team involved.
 * Estimates:
 	* Substrate pallet finalization: 40 h